Bijection, injection and surjection: Bijection

 A function is bijective if it is both injective and surjective.
-A bijective function is also called a bijection or a one-to-one correspondence.
+A bijective function is also called a bijection or a one-to-one correspondence (not to be confused with one-to-one function, which refers to injection).
 A function is bijective if and only if every possible image is mapped to by exactly one argument.
-This equivalent condition is formally expressed as follow.
+This equivalent condition is formally expressed as follows: